aks/array-formatter/README.md

 - HTML table (as a string)
 - CSV string
-- table (using fixed-width ASCII text)
+- table (using fixed-width ASCII text or Unicode drawing characters)
 - YAML string

 ## Installation